Learning to Generate All Feasible Actions: Robotic Grasping Results

-Figure \ref{fig:gripping_rank} shows the shares of each rank for the \textit{H} and \textit{Box} shapes for all the algorithms, with the asterisk indicating that action optimization was applied.
-This figure presents the multimodal capabilities of the \gls*{js} and \gls*{fkl} algorithms, which are the only ones with the last ranked mode present for the \textit{H} and with significantly more pronounced modes than the others for the \textit{Box}.
-Therefore, only \gls*{js} and \gls*{fkl} are capable of learning a transferable skill according to our definition.
-The generalization capability of the \gls*{gan} implementation is significantly lower than the others, as seen on the \textit{Box} shape.
+Figure~\ref{fig:gripping_rank} shows the shares of each rank for the \textit{H} and \textit{Box} shapes for all the algorithms.
+This figure presents the multimodal capabilities of the proposed approaches.
+For the \textit{H} shape, \gls*{js} and \gls*{fkl} have the most balanced distribution over the grasping modes.
+The \gls*{gan} approach sometimes generates actions in all the modes but primarily focuses the actions in a primary mode.
+The \gls*{me} approach almost exclusively generates actions in one mode.
+The comparison on the \textit{Box} shape shows that the generalization capability of the \gls*{js} and \gls*{fkl} algorithms outperform the other approaches, which could indicate that explicitly learning all feasible actions improves generalization.
+The generalization capability of the \gls*{gan} implementation is significantly lower than the others, as seen on the \textit{Box} shape, indicating that that approach overfitted on the imitation examples.

-To quantify the performance, Table \ref{tab:data} shows the accuracy (feasible actions generated over total actions generated) for each shape and the last ranked mode for the \textit{H}, \textit{T}, and \textit{Box} shapes.
-The table shows that ME has solid performance on all shapes but fails to find the different modes.
-The \gls*{gan} algorithm performs well with some modes present, but overall it is weaker than the others. \Gls*{rkl} has high scores but mostly fails at finding all the modes. \Gls*{fkl} shows good performance in mode finding, with an overall accuracy similar to \gls*{rkl}. \Gls*{js} is on par with the \gls*{me} accuracy with the addition that it repeatably finds all the modes.
-Generally, action optimization improves accuracy but does not help mode finding, slightly decreasing the least ranked mode for most approaches.
-The maximum deviations in the superscript show that all approaches learn reliably with the \gls*{gan} having the highest performance deviations among runs.
+To quantify the overall performance, Table~\ref{tab:data} shows the precision (feasible actions generated over total actions generated) for each shape and the last ranked mode for the \textit{H}, \textit{T}, and \textit{Box} shapes.
+The table shows that \gls*{me} has solid performance on all shapes trained on but has lower generalization performance and fails to find the different modes.
+The \gls*{gan} algorithm shows some actions in the last ranked modes, but it is significantly weaker overall.
+The best approach is \gls*{js} with the highest precision and similar shares in the last ranked mode as \gls*{fkl}.
+As discussed before, action optimization improves precision but reduces recall, slightly decreasing the least ranked mode for most approaches.
+The maximum deviations in the superscript show that all approaches learn reliably, with the \gls*{gan} having the highest performance deviations among runs.